Fifty years old. That is the median age of a home in Suffolk County.

 Get your anticipated closing costs confirmed.

 We get it.
 This is Long Island and we have absurdly high closing costs that can run anywhere from 4 to 6% of the purchase price.
 One of the few downsides to building a new home is the higher closing costs.
 It’s common for a buyer to pay additional taxes and fees associated with buying a new construction home.
-New York State Transfer Tax, a final survey and the cost to hook up to the utility companies are typically paid by the buyers of a Long Island new construction house.
+New York State Transfer Tax, a final survey, and the cost to hook up to the utility companies are typically paid by the buyers of a Long Island new construction house.
 Many times, upgrades are also required to be paid out of pocket.

-Don’t be surprised if the builder requires you to be pre-approved for a mortgage through a lender of their choice.
+Don’t be surprised if the builder requires you to be pre-approved for a mortgage through a lender of your choice.
 They can’t require you to use any specific lender however they certainly can require a second set of eyes on your finances to ensure you’ll close once the house is finished.
 There is no cost or obligation to the buyer, but it provides a valuable vote of confidence for the builder.
 Trust is a two-way street.

-- Understand the contract.
+8. Understand the Contract

 This should go without saying but sadly there are instances otherwise.
-Meet with your attorney and discuss, at minimum, your contingency deadlines, timeline for the builder to finish construction, and language pertaining to upgrades and warranties.
+Meet with your attorney and discuss, at minimum, your contingency deadlines, the timeline for the builder to finish construction, and language pertaining to upgrades and warranties.

 If you haven’t finalized it by this point, then the specifications sheet that details everything that’s included in the house should be supplied.
 This can sometimes be the biggest bode of contention between a builder and a buyer during construction.
 Just because the model house had a fireplace doesn’t mean it’s automatically included in the house you’ve entered into an agreement to buy.
 Ideally, it’s done beforehand but contract signing is the final opportunity to verify every single detail before your agreement is legally binding.

 For some people, buying a home can feel like a daunting task.
-This especially true with buying a new construction house.
+This was especially true with buying a new construction house.
 It doesn’t have to be.
 There is a right way to do it.
 These tips will hopefully serve as a building block for your pursuit of a new construction house.